Show Table of Contents

 vizqlserver.esxtsvc.connect_timeout_ms, is available for extending the timeout value, in milliseconds, for connections to Microsoft’s RServer.
 Raise the value of this setting if Tableau is timing out before the server can respond.

-For more information on these settings, see tabadmin set options in the Tableau Server help.
+For more information on these settings, see tsm configuration set options in the Tableau Server help.

 Note: If you configured Tableau Server for an external service connection prior to Tableau 10.0, these settings had different names.
 The configuration